-One of the biggest problems in business intelligence is the mismatch between those in the company who know how to prepare data for analysis, and those who need to run these analysis and use the insights, day-to-day.
+One of the biggest problems in business intelligence is the mismatch between those in the company who know how to prepare data for analysis, and those who need to use the insights from these analyses in their ongoing work..

-Data discovery tools get around this by making it easier for non-IT staff to access complex data sets and draw out the information they need, without the technical know-how this required in the past.
+Data discovery tools solve this pain point by making it easier for non-IT staff to access complex data sets and draw out the information they need.
+This process of knowledge discovery can be performed by anyone, without the technical know-how that was required in the past.

 These tools are getting more and more sophisticated all the time.
 As Rita Sallam, Research Vice-President at Gartner (who coined the term ‘data discovery’), puts it:

 “Data preparation is one of the most difficult and time-consuming challenges facing business users of BI and data discovery tools, as well as advanced analytics platforms.
 However, data preparation capabilities are emerging that will provide business users and analysts the ability to extend the scope of self-service to include information management, and extract, transform and load (ETL) functions, enabling them to access, profile, prepare, integrate, curate, model and enrich data for analysis and consumption by BI and analytics platforms.”